squares-sql/SQUARES/docs/tutorial/00_setup.rst

 - Install Tyrell from PyPI:

-  .. warning:: This option is not possible at this moment.
+  .. warning:: This option is not possible at the moment.

   .. code-block:: bash